spglib/spglib/_sources/api.txt

 **This function exists for backward compatibility since it is same as** ``spg_standardize_cell`` **with** ``to_primitive=0`` **and** ``leave_distorted=0``.

-The standardized crystal structure is obtained from a non-standard crystal structure which may be slightly distorted within a symmetry recognition tolerance, or whose primitive vectors are differently chosen, etc.
+The standardized crystal structure is obtained from a non-standard crystal structure which may be slightly distorted within a symmetry recognition tolerance, or whose primitive vectors are differently chosen, etc. 0 is returned if it failed.

 ::